Table of Contents

 - Discontinue if hypersensitivity occurs.

-- Store this medicine in dry and cool place, away from direct sunlight.
+- Store this medicine in a dry and cool place, away from direct sunlight.